SublimeLinter/SublimeLinter/docs/python_linter.rst

 .. note::

-   Because the module is going to run within |st|, it must be compatible with python 3.3 or later.
+   Because the module is going to run within SublimeText, it must be compatible with python 3.3 or later.
 If not, do not define this attribute.

 For example, the ``Flake8`` linter class defines: